Services for Migrant and Seasonal Farm Workers

 MSFWs Outreach Specialists (bilingual in English/Spanish) provide these services in job centers throughout our State.

 According to federal regulations, Job Service operates the Job Service Complaint System for filing and processing customer complaints related to alleged violations of State and/or Federal employment related laws.
 Job Service Complaint Specialists can be contacted at job centers throughout the State.
 Complaints must be submitted in writing and must contain the complaint's signature.
-Complaint form ETA 8427.
+One Stop Career Center (OSCC) Complaint/Referral Record.

 Monitor Advocate Services were established at the National, Regional and State levels to monitor services to Migrant and Seasonal Farm Workers and ensure compliance with DOL regulations.